zelogik/SbusToPWM/ReadMe.md

+TODO:
+- make a 'tiny/nano' pcb for attiny1616 or attiny328
+ie: check for the more voltage drop tolerant avr

+- Change that README, as is not for a 'generic' arduino but more for a custom PCB.

+- make 4, 8, 16 channels SBUS/PPM decoder

 Arduino used as SBUS to 16-channels PPM decoder

 Analog input A4 is used to set the failsafe times to the current received pulses.